-The Group operates through subsidiary companies in Australia.
-None of the Group's subsidiaries are subject to externally imposed capital requirements.
+The Group operates through a subsidiary company in Australia.
+The Group subsidiary company is not subject to externally imposed capital requirements.

-The Group's cash flows are used for exploration and development of the mineral interests, and to fund corporate costs of the Company.
+The Group's cash flows are used for exploration and development of its natural resources interests, and to fund corporate costs of the Company.